 Fort Supply real estate is some of the most expensive in Oklahoma, although Fort Supply house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Fort Supply is generally considered to be a blue-collar town.
-45.27% of the Fort Supply workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Fort Supply is a town of construction workers and builders, sales and office workers, and professionals.
-There are especially a lot of people living in Fort Supply who work in office and administrative support (23.65%), management occupations (8.11%), and teaching (6.76%).
+Fort Supply is a blue-collar town, with 35.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Fort Supply is a town of sales and office workers, construction workers and builders, and managers.
+There are especially a lot of people living in Fort Supply who work in office and administrative support (18.37%), sales jobs (18.37%), and management occupations (10.88%).

-Fort Supply’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Fort Supply’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Fort Supply is worth considering.

-The overall education level of Fort Supply citizens is substantially higher than the typical US community, as 30.93% of adults in Fort Supply have at least a bachelor's degree, and the average American community has 21.84%.
+The percentage of people in Fort Supply who are college-educated is somewhat higher than the average US community of 21.84%: 28.93% of adults in Fort Supply have at least a bachelor's degree.

-The per capita income in Fort Supply in 2022 was $28,500, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $114,000 for a family of four.
+The per capita income in Fort Supply in 2022 was $32,008, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of $128,032 for a family of four.
 However, Fort Supply contains both very wealthy and poor people as well.

-Fort Supply is a somewhat ethnically-diverse town.
 The people who call Fort Supply home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fort Supply residents report their race to be White, followed by Native American.
-Fort Supply also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.04% of the town’s residents.
-Important ancestries of people in Fort Supply include German, French, English, Irish, and French Canadian.
+The greatest number of Fort Supply residents report their race to be White, followed by Asian.
+Important ancestries of people in Fort Supply include German, French, English, Irish, and Welsh.

 The most common language spoken in Fort Supply is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.

 An interesting characteristic about the neighborhood is that there are more incarcerated people living here than 99.0% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.